tamimibrahim17/Learning-Javascript-Recape/Readme.md

 ## Learning Javascript ##

-`Javascript` is one of the coolest language, I realize very lately.
+`Javascript` is one of the coolest language.